Explosion strikes Israeli-owned ship in Mideast amid tension

 According to the Nikola Y. Vaptsarov Naval Academy, where Ungar provides support and maritime training, he owns dozens of car-carrying ships and employs thousands of engineers.

-The U.S. Navy’s Bahrain-based 5th Fleet was “aware and monitoring” the situation, Cmdr.
-Rebecca Rebarich told the AP.
-She declined to immediately comment further.
+The U.S. Navy’s Bahrain-based 5th Fleet said it was “aware and monitoring” the situation.

 While the circumstances of the explosion remain unclear, Dryad Global said it was very possible the blast stemmed from “asymmetric activity by Iranian military.”